diku-dk/DiffCal/README.md

   </p>

 ## Viscosity Estimation
 We can also use our method to calibrate the dynamic motion of soft bodies.
 In addition to the Young's modulus, the density of the object and the damping factor are also optimized in this experiment.
-In this setup, depth images are captured continously while the beam is oscillating.
+In this setup, depth images are captured continuously while the beam is oscillating.
 The following runs this experiment:
 ```
 ./scripts/dynamic_hang_moldstar_cantilever.sh
 ```